What you should know when deploying .NET 6 application to Linux-based App Service?

 }

-There are a few things what you should know about linuxFxVersion property values.
-List of available built-in runtime values for web app (Linux) can be retrieved with the following Azure CLI command:
+There are a few things that you should know about linuxFxVersion property values.
+A list of available built-in runtime values for web apps (Linux) can be retrieved with the following Azure CLI command:

 az webapp list-runtimes --linux